emacsmirror/org-autoexport/README.md

 The package defines a minor mode called `org-autoexport-mode`, which (if enabled) will try to export to other formats after saving the current org file.
 It will perform one export for each `#+auto_export:` option it finds.
 You can also invoke the export process interactively, via the `org-autoexport-do-export()` function.

 Auto-export will fail if it the requested export backend can't be found, and you'll get a popup warning buffer to that effect.
 In that case you will need to install and load the export backend first (for example, to get the `gfm` export mentioned above, you will need to load the [ox-gfm](https://github.com/larstvei/ox-gfm) package).

+The mark will be deactivated before the export process; this is to avoid restricting the export to the active region.

 If want to suppress export for particular files (e.g., files included in other files via `#+setupfile:`) you can turn autoexport mode off for those files via local variables: